Ada-Developers-Academy/core-unit-1/intro-to-dev-environment/intro-to-command-line.md

 ## Using the Command Line to Execute Code

 Writing code is like writing an instruction manual.
 When we write a program, we are using the programming language of our choice to explain step by step _how_ to perform a specific task.
-Writing out an explanation is not the same as actually _doing_ the task.
+Writing out this explanation is not the same as actually _doing_ the task.
 Carrying out the task is referred to **executing** or running the program.

 To run our program using the command line, we can use the `python3` command.
 Python is a programming language, but it is also a piece of software.
 When we install Python onto our machine, we are installing a Python **interpreter** which takes a program written in human-readable Python code, translates it into computer-readable machine code, and has our computer execute the program using the translated machine code.

-Entering `python3` into the command line without adding additional arguments will open the interpreter directly in the command line.
+Entering `python3` into the command line without adding any arguments will open the interpreter directly in the command line.

 ```bash
 $ python3